mderie/gabuzomeu/README.md

 New flags !
-Quine parameter allows nibble output without trailing # write force the character printing on the console for the ASCII code below 32 limit can be used in order to break infinite loop after a given number of instruction
+Quine parameter allows nibble output without trailing # write force the character printing on the console for the ASCII code below 32 limit can be used in order to break infinite loop after a given number of instruction noprompt remove the output formatting for the console and version just display information and stop
 ````

 Literals (numbers only in the language)